-Themes from Principle of Olympism Questions Balanced physical and psychological 6.
-What is a role model?7.
+Themes from Principle of Olympism Questions Balanced physical and 6.
+What is a role model? psychological 7.
 What qualities do you think a role model should have? development.
-What are Olympic Values?8.
-Do you have a role model in sports?
-Role models as exemplars of Ethical behaviour.
-9. Do you think you are a role model?10.
-Do you think an athlete should be a role model, especially an elite athlete?
+What are Olympic Values?
+8. Do you have a role model in sports?
+Role models as 9.
+Do you think you are a role model? exemplars of 10.
+Do you think an athlete should be a role model, Ethical behaviour. especially an elite athlete?
 Social responsibility.
-Do you believe that an athlete has an aspect of social responsibility?
-Do you believe athletes have a responsibility to give something back to their community?
-Understanding of the significance of the Olympic Movement.
-13. What do you understand by Olympism and Olympic Value?14.
-What do you understand by Olympic Education?
-Appreciation of Olympic symbols and symbols.
-15. What types of Olympic education have you ever received?
-From whom?16.
-Have you ever heard of 'athlete 365'?
-Do you have an Excellence in sports. account?
+11. Do you believe that an athlete has an aspect of social responsibility?
+12. Do you believe athletes have a responsibility to give something back to their community?
+Understanding of the 13.
+What do you understand by Olympism and Olympic significance of the Value?
+Olympic Movement.
+14. What do you understand by Olympic Education?
+15. What types of Olympic education have you ever Appreciation of Olympic received?
+From whom? symbols and symbolism.
+16. Have you ever heard of 'athlete 365'?
+Do you have an account?
 Have you ever completed a course on it?
+Excellence in sports.
 Which courses and why?
-Use of sport to promote peaceful interaction and respect for others.
-17. Do you believe that athletes can use their voice to send messages of peace?
-Do you believe that they are successful?
+Use of sport to promote 17.
+Do you believe that athletes can use their voice to peaceful interaction and send messages of peace?
+Do you believe that they are respect for others. successful?
 18. IOC has 'Rule 50'.
 What are your thoughts about it?
-Interculturalism and sport.
-Did anyone explain it to you?19.
-During the games that you competed in, did you make any observations about people of different cultures or religions?
+Interculturalism and Did anyone explain it to you? sport.
+19. During the games that you competed in, did you make any observations about people of different cultures or religions?